Todd Larson

+Todd Larson (born 1960) is an American lawyer, diplomat, and Democratic politician from Green County, Wisconsin.
+He is credited as a significant contributor in the effort to secure rights and benefits for LGBT employees of the United Nations, and served as senior presidential political appointee in the United States Agency for International Development (USAID) during the Obama administration, with a mandate to pursue implementation of President Obama's 2011 Presidential Memorandum on International Initiatives to Advance the Human Rights of Lesbian, Gay, Bisexual, and Transgender Persons.

+Early life and education

+Todd Larson was raised and educated in Madison, Wisconsin, graduating from James Madison Memorial High School in 1978.
+In his teenage years, his parents purchased a family farm in the town of York, Green County, Wisconsin, located between Blanchardville and New Glarus, which became a summer home and later primary residence for Larson.
+The farm is now known as Larson Farm.

+Larson earned his undergraduate degree in history from Carleton College in 1983 (Phi Beta Kappa and Magna Cum Laude), with an emphasis in the French language.
+He went on to earn a J.D. and master's degree in international studies from the University of Washington in 1988.

 Work with the United Nations

-Larson's work with the Federation of International Civil Servants' Associations and the UN Gay, Lesbian, Bisexual Employees group (UNGLOBE) starting in 1998 led to what are considered the first affirmative, internal policy initiatives in the then 60 year history of the UN in favor of LGBTQI+ rights, particularly a successful eight-year effort to convince the UN to give domestic partners and same-gender spouses of employees the same benefits and entitlements of employment as have always been granted to UN employees' opposite gender spouses.
+Larson's work with the Federation of International Civil Servants' Associations and the UN Gay, Lesbian, Bisexual Employees group (UNGLOBE) starting in the mid 1990s led to what are considered the first affirmative, internal policy initiatives in the then 60-year history of the UN in favor of LGBTQI+ rights, particularly a successful eight-year effort to convince the UN to give domestic partners and same-gender spouses of employees the same benefits and entitlements of employment as have always been granted to UN employees' opposite gender spouses.

 Larson was employed at the United Nations for twenty years in a variety of legal and managerial capacities, most recently as Senior Counselor at the World Intellectual Property Organization in New York.
 In his career at the UN, Larson served with the High Commissioner for Refugees in Indonesia and Malaysia and with the Department of Peacekeeping Operations in Cambodia, Haiti and the Former Yugoslavia.

-LGBT Advocacy
+LGBT advocacy

-Larson previously served on the board of directors for the International Gay and Lesbian Human Rights Commission (IGLHRC, now OutRight Action International) from 2007 to 2013, and was co-chair of the board for the majority of that period.
+Larson served on the board of directors for the International Gay and Lesbian Human Rights Commission (IGLHRC, now OutRight Action International) from 2007 to 2013, and was co-chair of the board for the majority of that period.
 He also served on the board of directors for the Fair Wisconsin Education Fund.

-Education

-Larson received his undergraduate degree in history from Carleton College in 1983 (Phi Beta Kappa and Magna Cum Laude), with an emphasis in the French language.
-He received his Juris Doctor degree and master's degree in international studies from the University of Washington in 1988.